What is the difference between economy, standard and premium metal stamps?

 What metals and materials can metal stamps be used on?

-All the metal stamps we carry can be used on soft metals such as brass, copper, nickel silver, pewter, Alkemé, aluminum, gold, and silver.
-For mixed media art, jewelry, and crafts they can also be used on matte-board, clay, leather, glass, card stock, wax, wood, and fabrics.
+All the metal stamps we carry can be used on soft metals such as brass, copper, nickel silver, pewter, Alkemé, aluminum, gold, silver, as well as polymer clay, precious metal clays, and leather.
 For harder metals like stainless steel, only Premium stamps should be used.
 Using standard or economy stamps on harder metals will eventually wear them out.

 What does the metal stamp size refer to?